wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

         }

-If you want to uninstall Elasticsearch, see the :ref:`Uninstalling <uninstall_elasticsearch>` section.
+If you want to uninstall the Wazuh indexer, see the :ref:`Uninstalling <uninstall_elasticsearch>` section.

 Next steps
 ----------

-Elasticsearch is now successfully installed and you can proceed with installing the Wazuh server.
+The Wazuh indexer is now successfully installed and you can proceed with installing the Wazuh server.
 To perform this action, see the :ref:`wazuh_server_step_by_step` section.